How do you Check for a Bad Ball Joint?

 Replacements and Solutions

-If you have a worn or failed ball joint then a replacement will be necessary sooner or later.
-Having a ball joint fail as you back out of your driveway is inconvenient but having one fail at 70mph on the highway is catastrophic.
-Your dealer can replace those parts with OE ball joints and restore your ride to its factory settings, but there could be design flaws in the ball joint that haven’t been addressed that would lead to more premature wear and possible failure.
+If you have a worn ball joint then a replacement will be necessary sooner or later.
+Having a ball joint fail as you back out of your driveway is inconvenient but having one fail at 70mph on the highway could be catastrophic.
+You can replace those parts with OE ball joints and restore your ride to its factory settings, but there could be design flaws in the ball joint that haven’t been addressed that would lead to more premature wear and possible failure.

-Moog has found, and designed solutions for, many ball joints that are infamous for premature failures.
-The Problem Solver line of ball joints is manufactured with several premium features that help them perform better and last longer than the original ball joints:
+Moog Problem Solver ball joints are designed to solve issues for many ball joints that are infamous for premature failures.
+These ball joints are manufactured with several premium features that help them perform better and last longer than the original ball joints:

 - Full ball metal studs that are hardened in a way that allows them to bend in an accident (allowing the driver some control) instead of breaking the stud and separating the knuckle from the vehicle.